-Another BPPV exercise is the semont maneuver, sometimes known as liberatory maneuver.
+Another BPPV exercise is the semont maneuver, sometimes known as the liberatory maneuver.
 It takes less time than the Brandt-Daroff exercises, but it is ideal for practicing it under your healthcare provider’s supervision.

 If you experience BPPV in your left ear, perform the following actions:

-- Turn your head 45-degrees to the right while sitting upright on the edge of the bed
+- First, turn your head 45 degrees to the right while sitting upright on the edge of the bed.

 - Drop to your left slowly till your head is on the bed